-Step back in time as you walk in the footsteps of the ancestral Puebloan people at Chimney Rock National Monument (CRNM), a 4,726-acre archaeological site, preserves architecture and artifacts used by the ancestral Puebloan People.
+Step back in time as you walk in the footsteps of the ancestral Puebloan people at Chimney Rock National Monument (CRNM).
+The monument is a 4,726-acre archaeological site and preserves architecture and artifacts used by the ancestral Puebloan people approximately 1,000 years ago, from about 900 A.D. to 1150 A.D.
 The ancestral Puebloans were an ancient culture that inhabited and traveled across areas of New Mexico, Arizona, Utah and Colorado, and Chimney Rock is the northeastern gateway to their past world.

 Ancestral Puebloan farmers lived in villages and on dispersed homesteads.
 An impressive testament to this life and community is the Great House Pueblo situated at an elevation of 7,600 feet, just below the Chimney Rock pinnacles.
 The Great House Pueblo is only one of 91 structures found at Chimney Rock thus far by researchers.
 Although Chimney Rock is an important link to an ancient culture, several Native American groups, notably the Puebloan tribes, still have a special spiritual and traditional affinity for this place.

 The 2022 season at CRNM opens on May 15.
 The monument is located 17 miles west of Pagosa Springs and three miles south on Colo.
 151. The U.S. Forest Service manages the site; there is a per-vehicle daily-use fee of $20.
 All Park Passes are honored.

 Chimney Rock Interpretive Association (CRIA) is a nonprofit volunteer organization that offers specialized interpretive programs at CRNM.
 Fees for these programs vary but most are in the $16-20 range for adults.